-All students at the University of South Carolina College of Nursing must adhere to the following school-wide policies:
+All students at the USC CON must adhere to the following school-wide policies:

 Carolinian Creed

 We oppose intolerance by promoting integrity within our campus community.
 Our common values are formed upon the foundation of our creed, which emphasizes openness and civility. https://sc.edu/about/offices and divisions/student affairs/our initiatives/involvement and leadership/carolinian creed/index.php)